IvorySQL/Ivory-www/blog/2022-5-17-linux/index.md

 alter system set listen_addresses = '*';
 ```

-**Note: the default is listening on 127.0.0.1, the host is not connected to the service.**
+**Note: By default the server does not allow connections from external hosts.**